OVERVIEW

 By the end of the road trip, we had visited hundreds of small businesses, meet thousands of people, and shared our story with millions.
-More importantly, we had put Route 66 back on the map, and our signed petition got us closer to making Route 66 a National Historic Trail.
+More importantly, we had put Route 66 back on the map, and our petition got us closer to making Route 66 a National Historic Trail.

 This only gives a small overview of the full story, to see more of the details read on…

 We needed a central focus for the campaign.
 In stepped the Muffler Man.
 We adopted him as our mascot to help bring our adventure to life.
-First step was to create a series of OOH that directed drivers off the Interstate and back onto the Mother Road.

 Our OOH directed people to Route 66, but we needed an actual physical mascot to travel across the country.
 Partnering with Bell Plastics (the original Manufacturer of Muffler Men) we created a bespoke 20ft giant!